-For more information on data protection and the Data Protection Office at Europol please visit our dedicated DPO e-magazine.
+More information on data protection and the Data Protection Function at Europol is available in our dedicated DPF e-brochure.

-Europol provides for an innovative technology-enabled inter-connected platform that connects over 500 law enforcement agencies from Europe and beyond.
+Europol provides for an innovative technology-enabled inter-connected platform that connects more than 2000 competent authorities across Europe and beyond.
 That platform operates through its ability to connect and collect across a large community and by applying the power of data analytics at the hub of this information at Europol Headquarters.

 In this context, the main challenge is the application of the data protection framework to the day-to-day operations of the agency.
 The Data Protection Function (DPF) within Europol is in the ideal position to ensure the lawfulness and compliance of data processing operations with the applicable legal framework.
 In addition to the assurance activities of the Data Protection Officer (DPO), there is also the supervision exercised by the European Data Protection Supervisor (EDPS).

 The Data Protection Function is an integral part of Europol and the initial point of contact for all data protection issues.
 The unit is headed by the Data Protection Officer (DPO), who is appointed by Europol’s Management Board.

 The DPF, which acts with functional independence, works closely with Europol staff, offering advice and guidance in line with best practices on the processing of personal data.
 With respect to the processing and exchange of data among Europol and EU Member States, the Data Protection Officer ensures that the applicable data protection rules are applied to all forms of personal data exchange.